 Why are we talking about PM2.5?

 Delhi’s air is not polluted as much with poisonous gases as it’s with really tiny particles known as PM2.5.
 And its levels are consistently 16-20 times higher than the prescribed standard.
-At the time of the half marathon, it was 48 times the limit.

 What is PM2.5?